alexvictoor/BrowserLog/README.md

     PM> Install-Package BrowserLog.Old.log4net

 There are two different packages because log4net 'public token' has changed between version 1.2.10 and 2.03...
 Hence it might be very difficult to upgrade log4net on some legacy projects.
+If you are in this situation, perhaps you are already using the nuget package "log4net-oldkey".
+In this case you should use the "old key" log4net package of BrowserLog:

+    PM> Install-Package BrowserLog.OldKey.log4net

+Perhaps you were tired of log4net messing with public keys and you are now using another logger, how to blame you...
 If you are using NLog you need to add a nuget reference to BrowserLog to your project as follow:

     PM> Install-Package BrowserLog.NLog

-If you are using NLog you need to add a nuget reference to BrowserLog to your project as follow:
+Last but not least, if you are using Serilog you need to add a nuget reference to BrowserLog to your project as follow:

     PM> Install-Package BrowserLog.Serilog

+### XML configuration

 The next step is to add BrowserLog in your XML logger configuration.